Background

 - The Customs

-- The Ministry of Foreign Affairs
+- The Consular Authorities of the Ministry of Foreign Affairs

 - The Ministry of the Interior

-- The Ministry of Transports
+- The Ministry of Infrastructure and Transport

 Every agency may have access to those data of the entries which are relevant to the object of its mission.